-All the time and space and time I need is available within
+All the time and space I need is available within.

 It got me to thinking.
 Discovering I didn’t need a physical space all to myself to serve as my sacred space and realizing I could be, and actually am infinitely happier holding that sacred space within, was life-changing.
 Listening to Anne, I wondered if she could have the same kind of paradigm shift regarding time.
 Instead of looking for time on the outside, could she find it on the inside?

 And with that in mind, out popped the perfect message.
 “Take your time.”
 The accent here is on “take.”
 You know, like take what is yours and take what you need.
 Take your time.
 So simple.

 There is nothing better than a universe with a sense of humor.
 We had a good laugh about the message imagining our guides slapping their thighs and roaring in delight right along with us.

 So, I’ve been learning this week how to take and hold the space I need for my inner sanctum.
 Anne is learning to take and hold the time she needs for hers.